 Casa Feliz in Winter Park opens its doors on Sunday afternoons from 12 p.m. to 3 p.m. for live music and free tours of the historic house and James Gamble Rogers II Studio.
 Bring along a picnic to enjoy in the beautiful flower gardens.
 Entry is free but donations are accepted ($5 suggested).

 Stroll through art venues, mingle with artists, and enjoy live music on the fourth Friday of every month.
 While in downtown Sanford, take in the views of Lake Monroe from the Riverwalk and stop at one of the best German restaurants, Hollerbach’s Willow Tree Cafe, where you can prost (cheers) with Das Boot, share a gigantic pretzel and enjoy live authentic German music.

 - Lake Mary WineArt Wednesday

 On the first Wednesday of every month from 5 p.m. to 9 p.m., Lake Mary WineArt Wednesday features local artists, food trucks and a beer and wine garden.
 Stroll along the sidewalk lined with displays by local artists, sip on wine and listen to live music in Central Park.

 - Thornton Park Wine & Art Walk

 On the second Thursday of every month, celebrate the arts with an evening of food, wine, shopping and showcases by Orlando-based artists.
-For $15 cash, you’ll receive a wristband, wine glass and a map of locations where you will be greeted with a complimentary pour of wine.
+For $15 cash ($10 in advance), you’ll receive a wristband, wine glass and a map of 25+ locations where you will be greeted with a complimentary libation.

 - Baldwin Park First Fridays